Find out what chips are gluten-free, which brands to buy, and find out if your favorites are safe for your gluten-free diet.

 Doritos

 Even though only one flavor is considered gluten-free, many other flavors of Doritos have no gluten-containing ingredients.
+These used to be listed as “not containing gluten ingredients” on the brand’s website, but they are no longer, likely due to liability and the chance of cross contamination.

 - DORITOS® Cool Ranch® Flavored Tortilla Chips